Easy Slow Cooker Satay Chicken (w/ Coconut Milk)

-Slow cooker satay chicken is a flavorful, versatile meal the whole family will love!
-With a short list of ingredients, this slow cooker Thai peanut chicken is a delicious and easy dinner recipe is not only quick to prepare but also a great meal prep protein option, and you wont believe how flavorful the end result it.
+Slow cooker satay chicken is a flavorful, versatile meal made with chicken thighs, coconut milk, and curry paste.
+A simplified take one Thai peanut chicken, it’s a delicious and easy dinner recipe that’s not only quick to prepare but also a great meal prep protein option.
+You wont believe how flavorful the end result it!

 5 star review